MDUER1/MDUER1/README.md

 I'm always looking for new opportunities🚀!

 Fun Facts:
-- ☕ I like tea.
 - 👨‍🍳 I enjoy cooking.
+- ☕ I like tea with milk.
 - 🏋️‍♂️ Lifting and running is my jam.
 - 🤠 Love spending time with friends and family!